Heritage Houses of Chiang Mai

 For many years the Mosway Manor housed a popular restaurant under the name Antique House.
 There were tables and seating in the garden.
 I celebrated my bachelor party in the garden of Antique House in November 2005.
 The restaurant closed in 2011 and moved to a location on the Chiang Mai-Lamphun road, along the Ping River.
 A restaurant reopened in 2012 under the name Baan Jangarpor.
 This restaurant closed in 2016.
 Since then the house has been empty.
 I passed it many times.
 There is no one living there, but the house still looks in quite a good condition.
 It is one of the beautiful Chiang Mai Heritage Houses.
 We hope it will be preserved.

 This teak wooden mansion is more than 100 years old was once the house of Khun Chowng-Liang Lue-Kiat.
 It is another of the forgotten heritage Houses.
-It is located in Charoenprathat Road, Soi 1, opposite the Ban Ho Mosque.
+It is located in Charoenprathet Road, Soi 1, opposite the Ban Ho Mosque.
 The house has been empty for a long time.
 It is often obscured by parked cars.
 I have been inside only once, quite a few years ago.
-Ch’un Chowng-LIn, a Muslim merchant from Yunnan, was a descendant of Chinese explorer Zheng He.
-He was a trader and married a Thai women from Tak.
-He and his wife settled in Chiang Mai in 1915 on a piece of land granted by King Rama VI through the last ruling Prince of Chiang Mai Kaew Nawarat.
+Ch’un Chowng-Lin, a Muslim merchant from Yunnan province, China, was a descendant of the Chinese explorer Zheng He.